Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 East Carolina Stats and Trends

-- The Pirates have covered the spread once this season when underdogs by 4 points or more (in two chances).
+- The Pirates have been underdogs by 4 points or more two times this year and covered the spread once.

-- East Carolina's games this year have gone over the point total one time in four opportunities (25%).
+- East Carolina's games this season have hit the over on one of four set point totals (25%).

 - This year the Pirates average 10.0 fewer points per game (27.3) than the Green Wave allow (37.3).